DavidKHahn/Algorithms-DS/MasterTheCodingIntervew: DS + Algorithms/DataStructures/Trees/README.md

 Full Binary Tree

-Interview Questions:
+Common Interview Questions:
 - Why a unbalanced search tree is bad?
-Long Linked List and instead of being able to do O(log N) searches are O(n) linear time, loop through more items.
+- Long Linked List and instead of being able to do O(log N) searches are O(n) linear time, loop through more items.
+AVL and Red Black Trees allows us to balanced a BST for performance optimizations.

 Helpful Links:
 - https://visualgo.net/en/bst